 As versatile as it gets

-Tencel fabric is extremely versatile.
+TENCEL fabric is extremely versatile.
 Depending on the length of the fibre chosen in production, varying thickness and texture can result.
-From a cottony feel to a silky one, the fabric adapts to a wide range of clothing types, from activewear to flowy dresses.
+From a cottony feel to a silky one, the fabric adapts to a wide range of clothing types, from activewear to flowy dresses. casual wear and intimate apparel.

-According to Lenzing, Tencel has incredible absorption characteristics: 50% more than cotton.
+According to Lenzing, TENCEL has incredible absorption characteristics: 50% more than cotton.
 Because it’s more breathable and less susceptible to odorous bacteria growth like environmentally-damaging synthetics, this fabric is ideal for activewear.
-Perfect for a sweaty gym or bikram yoga session!
+So if exercising is part of your daily routine, consider investing in high quality, durable garments that are good for your skin, such as those made from TENCEL.
+Perfect for a sweaty gym or hot yoga session.